catliba/catlib.com/src/content/testimony.md

 ## The bird leaves the nest
 With COVID coming to an end, I found myself at college suddenly.
 After spending years cooped up in my room, I had grown too comfortable living behind a screen, rarely talking to anyone face to face.
 Socially awkward and unsure of myself, my first two weeks of college were quite rough.

 I still remember visiting a Korean church during my second or third week of undergrad (I went mainly because of the free KBBQ).
 There, I met an older student who had been at UCSD for a while.
 I was telling her how homesick I was and that I missed my parents and everything at home.
 She told me that she felt the same way back then and that the feeling fades.
 I forgot who she was, but I vividly remember that conversation like it was yesterday.
-Scary how time flies in a blink of an eye, and crazy how much I've changed.
 Anyways, I visited some other churches and eventually, I found Lighthouse Bible Church (LBC).
 I started going there for the rest of my time in college.

 ## The LBC Community
 The LBC college ministry was a huge group.
 Without my mom urging me to go anymore, my attendance to church on Fridays and Sundays were sporadic.
 Sometimes on Fridays, I would be too scared to meet people and just not go.
 When I did go, I would have a hard time talking to anyone.
 For the first year or so, I felt like an outsider, just standing or sitting there stupidly every Friday and Sunday after sermon.
 Guess I was still that shy kid back then, too scared to talk to other people.
 Eventually though, I found my friends there and still talk to many of them today!
 Since LBC, I've gained the confidence to connect normally with other people at church.

 I recall my first car ride to an AYCE restrurant with some other kids my grade at LBC.
 They asked me if I was saved.
 I didn't understand the question at the time.
 The dude in the car said if I was comfortable dying then and there in a car accident, secure in my faith that I would go to heaven.
 I was very confused.
 I never had that many thoughts about my faith; I've always just assumed that I was Christian.
 Looking back now, I was being grilled pretty hard.
 I'm not sure why, but it was pretty intense.
 Going to Lighthouse taught me to become more intentional with my faith.

+## Spiritual Dryness
+I've been going to LBC for the majority of my college, but I kind of stopped going in my senior year.
+I lived with non church people my senior year, and it was difficult going to church by myself.
+I currently still have this problem, driving to church by myself is very intimidating.

 ## Revalations about my life
 So, what now?
-I guess I can say that I'm going through a period of spiritual dryness.
 Community is an important aspect of being a Christian because faith isn’t meant to be lived out alone.
 It’s through others — through shared struggles, encouragement, and accountability — that our beliefs take root and grow stronger.
 I realize this, yet I find it really difficult to drive to church by myself and integrate myself within a community.
 But why?

 I'm convicted to follow Christ, yet I can't bring myself to go to church every Sunday.
 Is it because I fear being judged by other people?
 Still feeling like that shy kid with his mom on Friday nights, I feel overwhelmed by the people.
 Sometimes I think it’s my pride and shame that hold me back.
 In this current chapter of my life, when I go, I find myself telling people that I live with my parents.
 Silly as it may sound, but my pride is hurt, which kind of discourages me from going.